cpustejovsky/catchall/README.md

 I tested this for correctness on both my local mongodb and the cloud.
 The performance results I recorded for v1 are located in the `logs` directory
 ### V2

-V2 was a short lived attempt to improve the speed of the PUT requests by creating two collections: `delivered_domains` and `bounced_domains`
+V2 was a short-lived attempt to improve the speed of the PUT requests by creating two collections: `delivered_domains` and `bounced_domains`

 PUT requests to `/events/<domain_name>/delivered` added a new item with a `domain_name` key that matched the domain name provided in the request.